AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 Additionally, [Lattinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
 Both of these studies will be important when designing for UASB efficiency.

+[**CEO:Do these studies contradict each other?
+How will you optimize both in your desgin?**]

 ## Timeline of UASB
 #### Summer 2016
 The UASB team was formed in the Summer of 2016.
 At that point, the objective of the team was to design and implement a functional lab-scale UASB reactor to treat synthetic black water.
-Blackwater is wastewater from toilets.
+Blackwater [**CEO: one word or 2? be consistent**] is wastewater from toilets.
 In the summer of 2016, the UASB team constructed four small-scale UASB reactors and found that those small-scale reactors could successfully treat synthetic wastewater.
 The team also found that increased wastewater concentration and higher residence times resulted in higher biogas removal and increased Chemical Oxygen Demand (COD) removal.

 [RESOLVED-AG-Define COD (chemical oxygen demand).]